-The Regular Grant program provides grants of between \$1,000 and \$5,000 to non-profit organizations or organizations that do not have charitable status, but that run non-profit programs.
+The Regular Grant program provides grants of between \$1,000 and \$5,000 to non-profit organizations or organizations without charitable status, but that run non-profit programs.
 Regular Grants may not contribute more than 50% of the total cost of a project (i.e., the amount requested must have at least a 1:1 cash or in-kind contribution match and a 3:1 cash match for any salary requested).